imran-salim/FizzBuzz/README.md

 javac FizzBuzz.java
 ```

-Use the following command to execute the Java binary file (p-code):
+Use the following command to execute the Java binary file (bytecode):
 ```
 java FizzBuzz
 ```